loaderImage

 Let’s examine the available options closely -

-• Flexible term plan - In this option, you can increase or decrease your life cover every year as per your requirement.
+• Flexible term plan - in this option, you can increase or decrease your life cover every year as per your requirement.
 But interestingly, your premiums may or may not change.

 • Term plan with life stage benefit - With every life milestone like a wedding, childbirth, or home ownership, your financial responsibilities increase.
 Won’t it be great if your term insurance life cover keeps up too?
-Term plans with life stage benefits offer the option of increasing your life cover at every life stage.
-But here, your insurance premium will also increase with an increase in the life cover.

-Regular term insurance plans do not offer any maturity value at the end of the policy tenure.
+Pure protection term insurance plans do not offer any maturity value at the end of the policy tenure.
 Your nominee only gets the insurance money if you pass away during the tenure.
 If you outlive it, you get nothing.

 But that is not the case in these types of term insurance plans.
-Let’s look at the available options in detail
+Let’s look at the available options in detail:

-● Term with Return of Premium (TROP) Plan - If you opt for this, you will get back only the premiums you have paid during the policy tenure without any investment return.
+• Term with Return of Premium (TROP) Plan - If you opt for this, you will get back only the premiums you have paid during the policy tenure without any investment return.
 Know more about TROP Plans.

 As the name suggests, this type of term insurance plan covers multiple people.
 You can choose from the following:

-● Joint life term plan - It covers you and your spouse.
+• Joint life term plan - It covers you and your spouse.
 You may not need to buy an individual term plan if you opt for this, but we recommend you buy one anyway